Paying Attention to Astronomical Transients: Introducing the Time-series Transformer for Photometric Classification: Results

 The CAM can then be computed by Equation~\ref{equation:cam}, where $M_{c}(l')$ indicates the influence each position of the input sequence has on classification, which also includes redshift information, \textit{i.e.} $l'=1\ldots,L+R$.
 We apply a min-max scaling and normalise the CAM such that $\sum_{1}^{L + R} M_c (l') = 1$, so that the relative activation weights can be interpreted as a percentage.

 We show in Figure~\ref{figure:cams} illustrative CAMs for two Supernova classes, over-plotted with the lightcurves themselves.
 In each panel CAM probabilities for each light curve time point are shown, in addition to the CAM probabilities for the additional features of redshift and redshift error.
-Notice that for both examples the activation weight is generally low before the initial rise of the light curve, larger at the rise, with the strongest weight around the peak.
-Moderate weights are observed in the tail, presumably to detect any secondary peak, with the weights becoming insignificant once the light curve falls back to zero.
+Notice that for both examples the activation weight is generally low before the initial rise of the light curve.
+For SNII we see a strong set of weights around the peak with moderate weights observed in the tail, presumably to detect any secondary peak.
+On the other hand, SNIa has its strongest weights just before and after the peak, possibly capturing information of the width of the profile.

 As our architecture is able to include additional features, these can also be inspected and visualised to gain further understanding as to how much importance the model is paying towards them.
 In our case, with the addition of redshift and redshift error information, we also include bar plots in Figure~\ref{figure:cams} that depict the activation weight for redshift and redshift error.
 We inspect the distribution of the activation weights for redshift and redshift error for all classes combined, which can be seen in Figure~\ref{figure:violin}.
 The majority of activation weighting relating to redshift and redshift error falls around $1\%$.
 We also explored this distribution on an individual class by class basis but did not find a significant difference across classes.
 Therefore, there does not seem to be a particular class that benefits from redshift information over another.
 The distributions indicate that for most objects redshift informations accounts for a relative small proportion of the total activation weights, with a mean of $\sim1.92\%$.
 However, it should be noted that this is related to the $L=100$ regularly sampled points on the light curve, many of which are highly informative.
 Furthermore, we recall that redshift on the whole is indeed important for accurate classification where we achieve a logarithmic-loss of 0.507 when including redshift information and 0.873 when it is not included (Section~\ref{section:performance}).